Synthetic Lagrangian Turbulence by Generative Diffusion Models: Discussions

-\\ { {\bf Discussions}}\\ We have presented the first data-driven model capable of reproducing all recognized statistical properties of single-particle Lagrangian turbulence in HIT.
-This achievement is summarized by the PDFs of velocity increments in the inertial range and acceleration (Fig. \ref{figure:Figure1} and Fig. \ref{figure:pdfa}), as well as by the structure functions, the flatness among different components and the local scaling exponents as shown in Figs~\ref{figure:SF} and \ref{figure:ESS}.
-In Table \ref{tab:twopoint}, we further summarize a comparison of single-time two-point correlations of velocity and acceleration, showing an excellent matching of DM synthetic data with DNS, except for the case of cross correlation among different acceleration components, $\Sigma^A$, where DM-3c gives a smaller value than DNS.
-This trend is also reflected in the smoother transition observed in the limit $\tau \to 0$ for the single- and mixed-component flatness in Figs. \ref{figure:SF}(b) and (c).
-Furthermore, it is important to highlight the ability of both DM-1c and DM-3c to break the deadlock of viscous intermittency by being able to reproduce the dip structure in the local scaling exponents, as shown in Fig. \ref{figure:ESS} in the range $\tau \sim \tau_\eta$. \\ \\ {\bf Generalizability.} Having AI models capable to generate high-quality trajectories can considerably increase the availability of well-validated synthetic data for pre-training physical applications based on Lagrangian single-particle dispersion.
-Even more surprisingly, our DM model shows the ability to generate trajectories with extremely intense events, thus generalizing beyond the information absorbed during the training phase.
-This is clearly illustrated by the striking observation of the extended tails of the PDFs measured from the larger dataset generated by the DM, compared to those measured from the smaller set of training data, as shown in Fig. \ref{figure:Figure1}(a) and Fig. \ref{figure:pdfa}. \\ \\ {\bf Explainability.} The fundamental physical model learned by the DM to generate the correct set of multi-time fluctuations remains elusive.
-DM is based on nested non-linear Gaussian (de)convolutions, resembling {\it in spirit} the multiscale build-up of fluctuations used in the creation of multifractal signals and measures.
-The progressive enrichment of signal properties along the backward diffusion process is displayed in Fig.~\ref{figure:DMarch}(c)-(f).
-In panel (e) we show quantitatively the build-up of non-trivial flatness at different stages of the backward process.
-Similarly, but more qualitatively, panel (f) shows the emerging non-Gaussian and non-trivial properties within a single trajectory, transitioning from a very noisy signal ($n=0.52N$) to the final step of the backward process ($n=0$).
-Decrypting this multiscale process in terms of precise non-linear mapping could lead to important discoveries in our phenomenological understanding of turbulence. \\ \\
+We have presented a data-driven model capable of reproducing all recognized statistical properties of single-particle Lagrangian turbulence in HIT from the large scales down to the inertial and inertial-viscous scaling range, including the enhanced intermittent properties observed around $\tau_\eta$.
+This achievement is summarized by the PDFs of velocity increments in the inertial range and acceleration (Fig. \ref{figure:Figure1} and Fig. \ref{figure:Figure2}), as well as by the structure functions, the flatness among different components and the local scaling exponents as shown in Figs~\ref{figure:Figure4} and \ref{figure:Figure5}.
+In Table \ref{table:Table2}, we further summarize a comparison of single-time two-point correlations of velocity and acceleration, showing an excellent matching of DM synthetic data with DNS, except for the case of cross correlation among different acceleration components, $\Sigma^A$, where DM-3c gives a smaller value than DNS.
+This trend is also reflected in the smoother transition observed in the limit $\tau\to0$ for the single- and mixed-component flatness in Figs. \ref{figure:Figure4}\textbf{b,c}.
+Furthermore, it is important to highlight the ability of both DM-1c and DM-3c to break the deadlock of viscous intermittency by being able to reproduce the dip structure in the local scaling exponents, as shown in Fig. \ref{figure:Figure5} in the range $\tau\sim\tau_\eta$.
+Fig. \ref{figure:Figure6} shows how DM generation improves multiscale statistics as training progresses.
+We also evaluated another prominent generative model, the Wasserstein GAN, for this task.
+Despite efforts to train and select the best performing model, its accuracy was only satisfactory at large and intermediate scales, and failed considerably at smaller time scales.
+Further details can be found in the Supplementary Material.